ezeJona/student_enrollment/README.md

 Make sure you have the following installed:

-A web server environment like Laragon
+* A web server environment such as Laragon (which includes Apache, MySQL, and PHP).
-The system is developed with the MySql Workbench database manager.
-Import the system database into your MySQL Workbench application or application of your choice.
+* A database management system such as MySQL Workbench or similar.

 ### Installation